Y-lonelY/genpm/README.md

 - `yarn add ../` add target file as module
 - `yarn start` start the project

+Attention, i have created the `npm` directory, so you can publish the npm package in this folder, so you can config the `control.sh` to do something, in this case to avoid some unless dependencies!

 ### Support Typescript

 Firstly, you need to `npm install --save typescript @types/node @types/react @types/react-dom @types/jest` and `npm install --save-dev @rollup/plugin-typescript` to support Typescript compile and package!